ecrai30/RhythmForgeWebApp/README.md

-•  directions for how to operate the application and reach all the rubric aspects
+•  directions for how to operate the application and reach all the rubric aspects Instructions on how to udse VacayVibe:
+Add new vacation:
+1. Open app ( A welcome and get started screen should appear )
+2. Click on Let's Go button( it will direct you to the Vacation List.)
+3. Click on the Add button at the bottom right to add vacation and fill out vacation details.
+4. Click the ellipsis at the top right corner to save vacation.
+Add new excursion:

+Delete existing vacation:
+3. Click on a vacation and it will direct you to the vacation details page (vacation details, manage        excursions)
+4. Click the ellipsis at the top right corner to view menu options(delete vacation)

 •  to which android version the signed APK is deployed